Disclosure Based on TCFD Recommendations

 Tosei Group has established the Sustainability Committee, which reports directly to the Board of Directors, to promote ESG management practices that take sustainability into account.
 Based on the Tosei Group ESG Policy and ESG Action Guidelines, the Sustainability Committee formulates policies to improve the Group's overall sustainability, including addressing climate change, formulates annual activity plans for ESG promotion, monitors, provides advice and guidance the progress of each measures and departmental activities.

-The Sustainability Committee is chaired by the director responsible for sustainability (Noboru Hirano, CFO and Senior Executive Officer) appointed by the President and CEO, and consists of members appointed by the director.
+The Sustainability Committee is chaired by the Sustainability promotion director (Noboru Hirano, CFO and Senior Executive Officer) appointed by the President and CEO, and consists of members appointed by the director.
 In principle, the committee holds six meeting a year, and its deliberations, activity status, and reported matters are reported monthly to the Board of Directors.

 The Sustainability Committee identifies, classifies, analyzes, and evaluates risks and opportunities, and formulates organizational measures and response plans for adaptation and mitigation for climate-related risks in accordance with the Regulations for Risk Management Related to Climate Change.
 The measures approved by the Board of Directors are linked to business strategies under the leadership of the Sustainability Committee and are directed to the Group companies and their respective business units.